Australian Bank Admits To Accidentally Sending 10,000 Customer Accounts To Wrong Email Address

 The subcontractor, Fuji Xerox, was supposed to destroy backup magnetic tape drives of financial statements.
 A “destruction certificate,” however, was not found, so the Commonwealth Bank initiated an investigation to find out what happened to the data.
 After launching the investigation, the bank notified the Office of the Australian Information Commissioner (OAIC), an independent Australian Government agency, acting as the national data protection authority.

 According to Buzzfeed, the bank then undertook steps to spin the breach, instead of truthfully informing the public of it.
 The bank hired a forensic team to conduct an exhaustive search and locate the missing drives, and they also formed a remediation task force called “Project Chesapeake.”
-The details of the breach were known to around 150 people in the organisation.
+The details of the breach were known to around 150 people in the organization.

 The forensic team that the bank had hired later revealed that it is possible that the drives weren’t secured properly and fell from a truck carrying the magnetic tapes for destruction.